uw-fhir/fhir-api-tutorial/README.md

     - [ ] Find the **project url** by clicking the `Clone or download` green button on your top right corner of your Github project page and copying it to your clipboard.
     - [ ] Run the following command in the terminal to clone this project into the chosen folder:
         `git clone [url-copied-in-previous step]`
+        - alternatively, you can also download the repo as a zip file
-    - [ ] When you open your chosen folder, you should see the project files in a directory called `fhir-calculator-tutorial`.
+    - [ ] When you open your chosen folder, you should see the project files in a directory called `fhir-api-tutorial`.
-3. Open your project folder in your text editor for this tutorial to be able to view and change the files.
-We'll be using VS Code - so if you're also using that editor, go to `File/Open Folder...` to accomplish this step.
+3. Make sure you can run jupyter and view the notebooks: `jupyter notebook .`

 ### Troubleshooting
+PLEASE NOTE: As of September 2020, the version of the fhirclient module that is available from pip is DSTU3, not R4.
+R4 is the current and preferred API version.
+Install the package from the git source to get the R4 version: `pip install git+https://github.com/smart-on-fhir/client-py.git`

 If you are getting an error saying Anaconda can't find the `fhirclient` module, you have to make sure you're installing the package in a way that the jupyter environment can load it.
-If doing a global `pip install fhirclient` does not work:

 1. Open your `Anaconda Prompt`.
 2. Type `jupyter console`.